weitianxin/Graph_Pool/baseline&another_implenmentation/README.md

 use baseline_train to run baseline mode ,and let arg.method=average/attention/sum/

 use train to run tree model, arg.attention=False:average model, else: tree attention model.

+THAN.py #217 is softmax. we should use softmax.